Thorium/the-elmish-book/chapters/fable/observations.md

 countViewer.innerText = `Count is at ${count}`;
 ```
 Crazy, right?!
 This is almost what we wrote but with F# instead.
-This goes to say that Fable is not a specific framework to build web apps but rather a compiler that translates your F# code, whatever it does, to JavaScript.
+This goes to say that Fable is not a specific framework for building web apps, but rather a compiler that translates your F# code, whatever it does, to JavaScript.
 It lets your code run in any JavaScript runtime, whether it is the browser, [Node.js](https://nodejs.org/en/), [react-native](http://facebook.github.io/react-native/), [github electron](https://electronjs.org/) or others.

 ### Fable uses *bindings* to interact with native JavaScript APIs